 Chargify has put in a lot of work in to ensure that your transactions are exempted from SCA wherever possible, and to ensure that when SCA is required your gateway’s 3D Secure service passes seamlessly through Chargify’s checkout experiences to achieve the highest possible success rates for your customers.
 Below is a list of various workflows that have been modified to account for SCA requests.

 Stored Credentials: Renewal transactions are exempted from SCA because no customer is present to authenticate the transaction.
-In order to receive this exemption the transaction must be market as a “Merchant Initiated Transaction” and must include a prior transaction ID to prove that a prior relationship exists with this customer.
+In order to receive this exemption the transaction must be marked as a “Merchant Initiated Transaction” and must include a prior transaction ID to prove that a prior relationship exists with this customer.
 In many cases the gateway has automated this process and we simply include a recurring flag when we submit these transactions to the gateway.
 However, some gateways do not support stored credentials and in those cases we submit these transactions as MITs and include prior transactions ourselves to ensure that these transactions remain exempt from SCA.

 3D Secure: While renewal transactions should always be exempt from SCA, the reality is that the issuing bank can choose to ignore these exemption and request SCA whenever they wish.
 So, we’ve also added measures to ensure that when SCA is required on renewal transactions your customers are able to authorize the transaction at their convenience.
 Please be aware that if a renewal transaction is not successful because SCA is required, the subscription will move to past due status and dunning will kick off.